High-definition television: Notation

 If all three parameters are used, they are specified in the following form: [frame size][scanning system][frame or field rate] or [frame size]/[frame or field rate][scanning system].
 Often, frame size or frame rate can be dropped if its value is implied from context.
 In this case, the remaining numeric parameter is specified first, followed by the scanning system.

 For example, 1920×1080p25 identifies progressive scanning format with 25 frames per second, each frame being 1,920 pixels wide and 1,080 pixels high.
-The 1080i25 or 1080i50 notation identifies interlaced scanning format with 25 frames (50 fields) per second, each frame being 1,920 pixels wide and 1,080 pixels high.
-The 1080i30 or 1080i60 notation identifies interlaced scanning format with 30 frames (60 fields) per second, each frame being 1,920 pixels wide and 1,080 pixels high.
+The 1080i25 or 1080i50 notation identifies an interlaced scanning format with 25 frames (50 fields) per second, each frame being 1,920 pixels wide and 1,080 pixels high.
+The 1080i30 or 1080i60 notation identifies an interlaced scanning format with 30 frames (60 fields) per second, each frame being 1,920 pixels wide and 1,080 pixels high.
 The 720p60 notation identifies progressive scanning format with 60 frames per second, each frame being 720 pixels high; 1,280 pixels horizontally are implied.

 Systems using 50 Hz support three scanning rates: 50i, 25p and 50p, while 60 Hz systems support a much wider set of frame rates: 59.94i, 60i, 23.976p, 24p, 29.97p, 30p, 59.94p and 60p.
-In the days of standard-definition television, the fractional rates were often rounded up to whole numbers, e.g. 23.976p was often called 24p, or 59.94i was often called 60i.
-Sixty Hertz high definition television supports both fractional and slightly different integer rates, therefore strict usage of notation is required to avoid ambiguity.
+In the days of standard-definition television, the fractional rates were often rounded up to whole numbers, e.g., 23.976p was often called 24p, or 59.94i was often called 60i.
+Sixty Hertz high definition television supports both fractional and slightly different integer rates; strict usage of notation is required to avoid ambiguity.
 Nevertheless, 29.97p/59.94i is almost universally called 60i, likewise 23.976p is called 24p.

 For the commercial naming of a product, the frame rate is often dropped and is implied from context (e.g., a 1080i television set).
 A frame rate can also be specified without a resolution.
 For example, 24p means 24 progressive scan frames per second, and 50i means 25 interlaced frames per second.

 There is no single standard for HDTV color support.
-Colors are typically broadcast using a (10-bits per channel) YUV color space but, depending on the underlying image generating technologies of the receiver, are then subsequently converted to a RGB color space using standardized algorithms.
-When transmitted directly through the Internet, the colors are typically pre-converted to 8-bit RGB channels for additional storage savings with the assumption that it will only be viewed only on a (sRGB) computer screen.
+Colors are typically broadcast using a (10-bit per channel) YUV color space, but, depending on the underlying image generating technologies of the receiver, are then subsequently converted to a RGB color space using standardized algorithms.
+When transmitted directly through the Internet, the colors are typically pre-converted to 8-bit RGB channels for additional storage savings with the assumption that it will only be viewed on a (sRGB) computer screen.
 As an added benefit to the original broadcasters, the losses of the pre-conversion essentially make these files unsuitable for professional TV re-broadcasting.

-Most HDTV systems support resolutions and frame rates defined either in the ATSC table 3, or in EBU specification.
+Most HDTV systems support resolutions and frame rates defined either in the ATSC table 3 or in the EBU specification.
 The most common are noted below.